code128/bloomjosh-source/index.md

 <ul>
   <li>How tall are you?
 6' 5"</li>
   <li>How many kids do you have?
 1 boy and 1 girl</li>
-  <li>What motorcycle are you currently riding?
-2016 KTM 1190R Adventure</li>
+  <li>What motorcycle are you currently riding? <a href="https://www.advpulse.com/adv-bikes/2015-ktm-1190-adventure-r-review/">2016 KTM 1190R Adventure</a></li>
   <li>How much time elapses between waking up and drinking an espresso?
-Average 3-4 minutes</li>
+I average about 3-4 minutes, but  <a href="https://www.betterup.com/blog/best-time-to-drink-coffee">research</a> seems to suggest waiting 90 minutes for your first cup can help avoid an afternoon crash.</li>
 </ul>